thecreation/remark-docs/docs/overview.md

     │   │   └── vars.scss
     │   ├── skins/
     │   └── vendor/
+    ├── bower.json
-    ├── config.json (config for grunt or gulp)
+    ├── manifest.json (config file for vendors)
-    ├── color.yml (use for generate src/scss/vars-color.scss)
-    ├── components.json (define which component file to be combined) ├── Gruntfile.js
-    ├── gulpfile.js
+    ├── config.js
-    ├── package.json
+    ├── gulpfile.babel.js
-    ├── package.json.grunt (use to replace package.json if use grunt)
-    └── package.json.gulp (use to replace package.json if use gulp)
+    └── package.json

 ###Layout's Folder
 The layout folder is the main folder that you may working with.
-Each layout have independent grunt/gulp environment.
+Each layout have independent gulp environment.
 The folder includes the pre-complied assets, source files, and examples pages.
 More specifically, it includes the following and more:

     base/ (layout root)
     ├── assets/